Blog

 The Heart Beat

-The cells that make up the heart are known as myocytes and each one is packed with thousands of mitochondria to sustain the energy required to keep the heart beating all the time.
+The cells that make up the heart are known as myocytes, and each one is packed with thousands of mitochondria to sustain the energy required to keep the heart beating all the time.
 This mechanism is also governed by the electrolyte balance in the bloodstream and in myocytes, with sodium and potassium forming the main axis upon which fluids circulate inside the heart in order to achieve constant contractions.
 This is sometimes referred to as the sodium-potassium pump or the Na/K-ATPase pump.

 The Chambers of the Heart

-The left side of the heart processes oxygenated blood, while the right hand side processes deoxygenated blood.
+The left side of the heart processes oxygenated blood, while the right-hand side processes deoxygenated blood.
 Blood starts off being oxygenated when expelled from the heart and ends up being deoxygenated by the time it returns.
 In the lungs and in the periphery of the body, the veins and arteries meet in order to complete circulation and allow for deoxygenated blood to become oxygenated again.[4]

 Blood Vessels

 The blood vessels are basically an extension of the heart, emanating out from the heart like branches from a tree.
-The thicker blood vessels comprise of multiple layers, some of which are composed of smooth muscle tissue that is able to contract like the muscle tissue of the heart, aiding blood flow.
+The thicker blood vessels comprise multiple layers, some of which are composed of smooth muscle tissue that is able to contract like the muscle tissue of the heart, aiding blood flow.

 The main types of blood vessels are as follows: